Floer trajectories and stabilizing divisors: Coherent perturbations

 Note that the intersection loci $u^{-1}(D_b)$ in $C\backslash C_b$ are not required to contain markings, $b \in \{ 0,1 \}$.
-These intersection loci are meaningful only on (nodal) disk bubbles.
-On the disks and spheres at distance $0$ from a strip component, they do not influence the perturbed Floer equation, but as their distance goes to infinity, they become the only intersections influencing the perturbation on their components.
+On the disks and spheres at distance $0$ from a strip component, the location of these intersections do not influence the perturbed Floer equation, but as their distance goes to infinity, they become the only intersections influencing the perturbation on their components.
 This choice of perturbation on disk bubbles is very similar to the one used to prove invariance in \cite{cm:trans}.